National Union of Ghana Students

 NUGS, officially The National Union of Ghana Students is the largest student organization in Ghana.
 However the date of it foundation has been the subject of controversy.
 The official Facebook page suggests 1964.
 However Professor Anselmus Kludze, father of Ave Kludze, claimed that he was the National President of NUGS for the period 1962–1963.
 He stated he was preceded by P.D.
 Vanderpuije of the University of Science and Technology (UST) and followed by Mr. F.Y.I.
 Fiagbe, also of the UST.
 He further claims that both he and Fiagbe, along with Antwi (the General Secretary at the time), Mr. Easmon and Mr. Kodwo Carr were all arrested and imprisoned without trial under the Preventive Detention Act.

+The National Union of Ghana Students (NUGS) is an official government body in Ghana that operates under the Ministry of Education, working closely with the Government of Ghana to promote student welfare, shape educational policies, and contribute to national educational development.
+As the official representative organization for students at all academic levels, NUGS unites and oversees various student blocs, ensuring strong advocacy, effective policy implementation, and reforms centered on student interests that align with the country’s broader development goals.

-The organisation can trace its origins to the Union of Gold Coast Students in West Africa which was founded in the 1930s.
-Originally the Union had as one of its aims an end to British colonial rule and the achievement independence.
+The organisation can trace its origins to the Union of Gold Coast Students in West Africa, which was founded in the 1930s.
+Originally, the Union had as one of its aims an end to British colonial rule and the achievement of independence.

+NUGS is a member of the All-Africa Students Union.